shakfu/gen-dsp/docs/index.md

 gen-dsp is a zero-dependency Python CLI that generates buildable audio DSP plugin projects from Max/MSP gen~ code exports.
 It also includes an optional graph frontend that enables defining DSP graphs in Python/JSON and compiling them through the same pipeline.

+See the [Architecture](architecture.md) page for a visual overview of the pipeline.

 ## Supported Platforms

 | Platform | Key | Build System | Output |